compbiozurich/UZH-BIO392/course-results/2020/AlexanderHeer/FileFormats.md

 #### FASTA
- The FASTA format is a text-based format for representing either nucleotide or amino acid sequences using single-letter codes (standard IUB/IUPA amino acid and nucleic acid codes, with a few exceptions &#8594; https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
+ The FASTA format is a text-based format for representing either nucleotide or amino acid sequences using single-letter codes (standard IUB/IUPA amino acid and nucleic acid codes, with a few [exceptions](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)).
 The sequences are not alignetd to a reference sequecne as in other formats.
 Blank lines are not allowed in the middle of FASTA inputIt.
 A FASTA file is structured as follows:
 * Begins with a single-line descrition, the defline
  * distinguished from sequences by the '>' symbol
 * Followed by lines of sequence data